-Convenient Food Mart operations are divided into regions with franchise groups operating Convenient Food Mart stores.
-All stores are franchise-owned and -operated, and the total number nationwide varies.
-There are locations in every state except Hawaii and Alaska.
+Franchise-based Convenient Food Mart stores are divided into regions with franchise groups operating Convenient Food Mart stores across the 48 mainland states.

 |No. of Stores:||210|